1300 088 065

 • Average Score (600–799): You will likely get the standard variable rate with fewer discretionary discounts.

 Pro Tip: Before applying, clear any small defaults or late payments.
-Improving your credit score by even 50 points can sometimes save you thousands of dollars in interest over the life of the loan.
+Improving your credit score by even 50 points in this tight market can save you thousands of dollars in interest over the life of the loan.

 Home Loan Interest Rate Trends

 To understand where interest rates are heading in 2026, we must first look at the road behind us.
-The last 12 months have finally provided some relief to Australian households, but the recovery journey is far from over.
+While 2025 provided a brief window of relief for Australian households, the recovery journey has taken an unexpected turn.

 The 2025 Easing Cycle

 2025 marked a significant turning point as the tide finally turned for borrowers.
-After the Reserve Bank of Australia (RBA) held the cash rate at a painful 4.35% for an extended period, they finally shifted gears to support the economy.
+After holding the cash rate at 4.35% for an extended period, the Reserve Bank of Australia (RBA) shifted gears to support a cooling economy.

 What This Means for You